HeavyDevvy/SabbathClean/replit.md

 # Overview

-Sabboath Cleaners is a full-stack domestic services marketplace platform that connects customers with verified service providers for house cleaning, deep cleaning, maintenance, and garden care services.
+Berry Events - All your Home Services In One is a comprehensive domestic services marketplace platform that connects customers with verified service providers for house cleaning, plumbing, electrical work, chef/catering, waitering, and garden care services.
 The platform features a React frontend with shadcn/ui components, an Express.js backend with REST API endpoints, and PostgreSQL database using Drizzle ORM.
-The application supports service booking, provider matching, reviews, and payment processing with Stripe integration.
+The application supports service booking with geolocation functionality, provider matching, reviews, and payment processing with Stripe integration using South African Rand (ZAR) currency.

 # User Preferences